NuGet/docs.microsoft.com-nuget/docs/create-packages/multiple-target-frameworks-project-file.md

    For the list of available package metadata and the MSBuild property names, see [pack target](../reference/msbuild-targets.md#pack-target).
 Also see [Controlling dependency assets](../consume-packages/package-references-in-project-files.md#controlling-dependency-assets).

-   If you want to separate build-related properties from NuGet metadata, you can use a different `PropertyGroup`, or put the NuGet properties in another file and use MSBuild's `Import` directive to include it.
+   If you want to separate build-related properties from NuGet metadata, you can use a different `PropertyGroup`, or put the NuGet properties in another file and use MSBuild's `Import` directive to include it. `Directory.Build.Props` and `Directory.Build.Targets` are also supported starting with MSBuild 15.0.

 5. Now, use `dotnet pack` and the resulting *.nupkg* targets both .NET Standard 2.0 and .NET Framework 4.5.